nbieber/FEWD/Final_Project/final_project_requirements.md

 - Use CSS to style the page:
   - Apply fonts, color and styles to elements and the page
-  - Demonstrate use of floats (or inline-block) and the box model

 - Use JavaScript/jQuery to make pages interactive